princeton-nlp/SimPO/README.md

 ### Hyperparameter tuning
 Hyperparameter tuning is crucial for SimPO.
 The three main hyperparameters to focus on are learning_rate, beta, and gamma.
 - `learning_rate`: learning_rate: The learning rate is the most critical hyperparameter for preference optimization.
 A large learning rate (e.g., 1e-5) can significantly degrade performance, causing the model to produce incoherent sentences or completely repetitive responses.
 We recommend grid searching over 3e-7, 5e-7, and 1e-6, if resources allow.
-- `beta: Beta controls the reward scaling between winning and losing responses.
+- `beta`: Beta controls the reward scaling between winning and losing responses.
 In our preprint, we used a small beta (e.g., 2.0 or 2.5), but researchers from Meta suggest that a larger beta (e.g., 10) could yield better results.
-- `gamma: Gamma controls the target reward margin.
+- `gamma`: Gamma controls the target reward margin.
 We suggest tuning gamma in tandem with beta, where gamma = c * beta.
 We recommend grid searching over 0.25, 0.3, and 0.4.
 A well-tuned gamma can provide a modest improvement, but it is not as critical as other hyperparameters.

 We used the following hyperparameters for training the released models.
 | Setting           | β   | γ   | Learning rate |